octobercms/docs/3.x/cms/tailor/introduction.md

 Global | a single record in the database and is often used for settings and configuration.
 Mixin | defines reusable field definitions that can be imported and mixed in with other field definitions.

+Each blueprint type is described in more detail in the [Blueprints article](./blueprints.md).

 ## Blueprint Structure

 ::: aside